IgnacioGB1990/Data_Desafio/README.md

 git push --set-upstream origin my_name
 ~~~

-## Push changes to develop in order to see ALL changes done in one branch (develop):
+## Push changes to develop in order to see ALL changes at once in one branch (develop):

 1. Push changes from your branch
 2. Go to GitHub